tailscale/terms-and-conditions/privacy-policy/index.md

 data files that can be stored on your browser and device so we can recognize you when you return.
-We use cookies for analytics purposes, to deliver certain features of the Site, to help us understand how users engage with the Site, and to improve your experience with the Site.
+We use cookies for analytics purposes, to deliver certain features of the Site, to help us understand how users engage with the Site, to improve your experience with the Site, and for online advertising purposes.
 You may set your web browser to notify you when you receive a cookie and to accept or refuse certain cookies.
 However, if you elect not to accept cookies, some functionality and areas of the Site may be restricted.
 To learn how to manage your cookies, please follow the instructions from your specific browser, or if accessing the Site via a mobile device, refer to the manufacturer's instructions.
+For more information, please see our Cookie Notice.

 ### INFORMATION WE COLLECT FROM OTHERS